 Comprehensive research training is provided through graduate programs leading to the master of science or doctor of philosophy degree in comparative veterinary medicine.

-The D.V.M. program is supported by two departments: biomedical sciences and large animal clinical services.
+The D.V.M. program is supported by two departments: biomedical sciences and clinical sciences.
 The college is fully accredited by the Council on Education of the American Veterinary Medical Association.